kpputhuveetil/kpputhuveetil.github.io/index.md

 <p>
   <br>
   Hello!
 I am a fourth-year undergraduate student at Virginia Commonwealth University majoring in Biomedical Engineering.
-My general research interests include assistive and rehabilitation robotics, as well as human-robot interaction.
+My general research interests include assistive and healthcare robotics, as well as human-robot interaction.
 This semester, I am preparing to apply to PhD programs in Robotics for admission in Fall 2022.
 </p>

 <hr>

 ## News

+**11/10/21:** The work I did as part of the SURE Robotics REU was featured on the Georgia Tech Research news site!
+The interview can be found [here](https://research.gatech.edu/lego-league-georgia-tech-healthcare-robotics-lab).

 **10/11/21:** I am joining the [Robotic Caregiving and Human Interaction Lab (RCHI)](https://rchi-lab.github.io/), led by [Dr. Zackory Erickson](https://zackory.com/), at the Robotics Institute at Carnegie Mellon University!
 I will be working remotely to continue my previous research into robotic bedding manipulation around people.